roovman/Nimerica/README.md

 # Nimerica
-A mini Tensor algebra repo, built in cause of excessive free time
+A mini Tensor algebra repo, built in a cause of excessive free time